-Ensuring that the workplace remains fit-for-purpose has given many the impetus look at office design, however the costs of delivering such projects are being impacted by inflationary pressures, and as we head into 2022 the picture does not look any rosier, so what should tenants expect?
+Ensuring that the workplace remains fit-for-purpose has given many the impetus to look at office design, however, the costs of delivering such projects are being impacted by inflationary pressures, and as we head into 2022 the picture does not look any rosier, so what should tenants expect?

 It is not just the base build costs that have been impacted, furniture suppliers have increased their prices between 7-12% across their portfolio of products.
 Whilst raw materials have increased, supply chain issues stemming from Brexit regulatory change has meant that firms can no longer operate at a loss.

-To further compound pricing issues, labour costs have also increased, fuelling the upward direction of project costings.
-The culmination of all these factors come at a time when business expenditure in general comes under significant scrutiny.
+To further compound pricing issues, labour costs have also increased, fuelling the upward direction of project costs.
+The culmination of all these factors comes at a time when business expenditure, in general, comes under significant scrutiny.

-What the past few years has taught us is to expect the unexpected and therefore we are cognisant that several factors remain in play that could impact the timeframe of project delivery and/or costs.
-One such factor is the continuation of delays at the border because of tighter custom controls, whilst not necessarily inflating material costs, the change in timings eventually filtering through to the bottom line.
+What the past few years have taught us is to expect the unexpected and therefore we are cognisant that several factors remain in play that could impact the timeframe of project delivery and/or costs.
+One such factor is the continuation of delays at the border because of tighter customs controls, whilst not necessarily inflating material costs, the change in timings eventually filters through to the bottom line.